 Page and window level—Supported by the framework and available in page and window settings, this level controls animation for the page or window and all the widgets that are added directly to a page or window (first-level widgets).

-Container level—Supported by the framework and available on the Style tab for Block, Fixed Panel, Sidebar, Row, Column, and Section widgets, this level controls animation for how the container appears, as well as the widgets that are added directly to it (but not widgets nested in those added widgets).
+Container level—Supported by the framework and available on the Style tab for Block, Fixed Panel, Sidebar, Row, Column, Grid, and Section widgets, this level controls animation for how the container appears, as well as the widgets that are added directly to it (but not widgets nested in those added widgets).
 This level also controls animation for switching views in Section widgets.